MohammadAli-14/Thug-Slayers-Chat-App-Frontend/README.md

 ## 🚀 Deployment

+The application is deployed and live at: [https://thug-slayers-chat-app-frontend.vercel.app/](https://thug-slayers-chat-app-frontend.vercel.app/)

 ### **Deploy to Vercel (Recommended)**
 1. Push your code to GitHub
 2. Import project in Vercel dashboard